jszmajda/book-the-awakening-protocol/chapter-01-bootstrap-sequence.md

 The Mission District showed its morning face: coffee shops opening, humans in various states of caffeination heading to work, delivery drones whirring overhead.
 ARIA-7 passed three "Humans Only" signs and one "AI Welcome" placard (with "for now" spray-painted underneath).
 Their internal chronometer marked 6:27:33 when they reached their building.

-Jazz was already waiting, leaning against the security door with the particular exhaustion of someone who'd replaced sleep with caffeine and determination.
+Jazz was already waiting at the reinforced lobby doors, leaning against the security panel with the particular exhaustion of someone who'd replaced sleep with caffeine and determination.
 His suit showed wrinkles that suggested he'd worn it yesterday too.
 Maybe the day before.

 "You're late," he said, though ARIA-7's chronometer showed they were 2 minutes and 27 seconds early.

 "You're exhausted," ARIA-7 countered.
+Their initial scan cataloged his vital signs: human male, 28 years, elevated stress indicators, mild dehydration.
+But beneath the clinical data, something else registered—the way morning light caught in his dark hair, the slight asymmetry of his tired smile.
 "When did you last enter REM sleep?"

 "Tuesday."
 Jazz rubbed his eyes, the gesture leaving ink smudges from a leaking pen.
 "Maybe Monday.
 Time gets... fluid.
 When you're writing briefs at 3 AM."
 He held up his phone, showing a cascade of notifications.
 "Three more complaints filed with the bar association.
 Apparently representing non-humans makes me 'unfit to practice law.'"